khaleel-sayyad/eventhub-function/README.md

 # eventhub-function
-Azure function consumer for event hub java example
+Demo for eventhub consumer as azure function written in java

+To Run this application mvn clean package azure-function:run